Harold Castro Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.86 team ERA that ranks eighth among all league pitching staffs.
+- The Braves' 3.81 team ERA ranks sixth across all league pitching staffs.

-- Braves pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.
+- Braves pitchers combine to surrender 74 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Smith-Shawver (0-0) makes the start for the Braves, his second of the season.
+- Elder (4-1) gets the starting nod for the Braves in his 14th start of the season.
+He has a 2.69 ERA in 77 2/3 innings pitched, with 65 strikeouts.

-- His last appearance was on Friday against the Washington Nationals, when the right-hander went 5 1/3 innings, surrendering no earned runs while allowing three hits.
+- His last time out came on Sunday against the Washington Nationals, when the right-hander threw 5 1/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.